ekmett/free/doc/proof/Control/Comonad/Trans/Cofree/instance-Applicative-CofreeT.md

 .               ≡ (.)
 ```

-By repeteadly applying the Applicative laws for the underlying functor, we
+By repeatedly applying the Applicative laws for the underlying functor, we
 get:

 ```haskell